What is Crystal Meth?

 - Increased appetite

-It’s important to note that meth can stay in one’s system for a much longer period than some other drugs, often leading to a delayed detox and withdrawal process.
+It’s important to note that meth can stay in one’s system for a much longer period than many other drugs, often leading to a delayed detox and withdrawal process.
+It is recommended to seek professional help to improve success rates and avoid serious problems.

 Some withdrawal symptoms may not arrive until at least a month after one quits using crystal meth.